EmanHerawy/nft-marketplace/readme.md

 - [`buyNowWithPremit`]:Users who want to buy an NFT from the marketplace whether it's fixed price or auction with `sellForEnabled = true` can this call this function without sending prior transaction to `approve` the marketplace to transfer STFI tokens.
 This function call`permit` [`eip-2612`] then call [`buyNow`] internally.
 ![buy-item](https://user-images.githubusercontent.com/10674070/134209164-2c33cb88-42be-488a-9018-a0ebae98c956.png)

 - [`deList`]: Users who no longer want to keep their NFT in our marketplace can easly call this function to get their NFT back.
-Unsuccessful auction creators need to call it as well to get their nft back with no cost while the item added via [`listOnMarketplace`] or [`listOnMarketplaceWithPremit`]  might lose the insurance amount if they decided to delist the items before the greed time stated in the contract `delistAfter`
+Unsuccessful auction creators need to call it as well to get their nft back with no cost as well as  the item added via [`listOnMarketplace`] or [`listOnMarketplaceWithPremit`]  ted in the contract `delistAfter`
     - Only buyers can delist their own items
     - Auction items can't delisted until the auction ended
 ![delist-item](https://user-images.githubusercontent.com/10674070/134209183-c2a5b5c1-bbe9-48a2-8518-f08f364ac6fa.png)